 |Specific information||With 16,000 ha one of the largest continuous deciduous forest areas in Germany.
 Forest sites of the national park since 1935 unmanaged and out of use.|

-With the help of inventories, 100 so-called experimental plots (EP) were selected from 1000 plots per exploratory (50 in forest and 50 in grassland) and permanently marked.
-These 100 plots cover the largest possible spectrum of land use intensities in the region, but differ as little as possible in other variables such as soil type.
-In the forest, these experimental plots have a size of 100 x 100 m, in the grassland of 50 x 50 m.
-Each of the plots is equipped with a climate measuring station within a 3 x 3 m fenced area.
+Using inventories from 1.000 plots surveyed per exploratory, 100 so-called Experimental plots (EP) (50 in forest and 50 in grassland) were selected and permanently marked.
+These 100 plots cover the widest possible range of land use intensities in the region, but differ as little as possible in other variables such as soil type.
+In forest, these experimental plots have a size of 100 x 100 m, and in grassland, 50 x 50 m.
+Each of the plots is equipped with a climate measurement station within a 3 x 3 m fenced area.

-Depending on the effort and costs involved, experiments can be conducted not only on all 100 EPs, but also on subsets of 50 (so-called MIPs, plots of medium research intensity) or 18 (so-called VIPs, plots of high research intensity) study plots (For more information see research design).
+Depending on effort and cost, experiments can be conducted not only on all 100 EPs, but also on subsets of 50 (so-called MIP, medium research intensity) or 18 (so-called VIP, very intensively studied plots) study plots.

-In the Hainich exploratory, 3 additional VIPs were selected which cover a region-specific land use type: the selection-cutting forests („Plenterwald“).
+In the Hainich-Dün Exploratory, 3 additional VIPs were selected which cover a region-specific land use type: the selection-cutting forests („Plenterwald“).

-The forest experimental plots are located in unmanaged natural beech forests (National Park Hainich), in selection-cutting beech forests (so-called „Plenterwälder“ in Langula and Keula), in managed age-class forests dominated by beech (Westerwald, Geney, Sollstedt, Zehnsberg, Behringen, Mühlhausen), and dominated by spruce (Mühlhausen, Anrode).
+The forest experimental plots are located in unmanaged natural beech forests (Hainich National Park), in selection-cutting beech forests (so-called „Plenterwälder“ in Langula and Keula), in managed age-class forests dominated by beech (Westerwald, Geney, Sollstedt, Zehnsberg, Behringen, Mühlhausen), and dominated by spruce (Mühlhausen, Anrode).

 The forest experimental plots (n = 50) cover the following land use types: